 You can read more about these side effects and symptoms, as well as other potential safety issues that are associated with benzodiazepines, in the section below.

-Although benzodiazepines are generally safe when used over the short term, long-term use of most benzodiazepines is generally discouraged by experts due to the risk of abuse.
+According to an article published in the journal, The Mental Health Clinician, although benzodiazepines are generally safe when used over the short term, long-term use of most benzodiazepines is generally discouraged by experts due to the risk of abuse.

 As we mentioned above, benzodiazepines can become less effective as your body develops a tolerance.